About Altus Labs

 Research Areas

-Geometric compounding, volatility drag, and survival-first construction
+Convexity, non-ergodicity, geometric compounding, and survival-first construction